elenkaranikola/internet-and-applications/README.md

 # Internet and Applications
-For the needs of "Internet and Application" we will build o project that inserts articels into a relational database.
+For the needs of "Internet and Application" we will build a project that inserts articels into a relational database.
 1. The articles our downloaded from: [www.semanticscholar.org](https://www.semanticscholar.org/cord19).
 2. We will create the Database ER-diagram and the Database with MySQLWorkbench and the program that will insert our data into our database.
 3. We also created a program tha produces a bar diagram presenting the articles published per month, by "PLoS One" magazine.